GPO telephones: Type 712/722 Trimphone

 The GPO introduced the Trimphone in the late 1960s as an alternative to its standard telephone, this new phone featured a distinctive warbling ring as opposed to the traditional bell.
 Subscribers had to pay extra for the Trimphone.
 The original design by Martyn Rowlands dates from 1964.
 It won a COID Design Award in 1966.
 Anthony Wedgwood Benn (the then Postmaster-General) presented the first one to a subscriber in 1965, but it was not available to everyone until 1968.
-The name "Trimphone" is apparently an partial acronym; Tone Ringing Illuminated Model.
+The name "Trimphone" is apparently a partial acronym; Tone Ringing Illuminated Model.

 The original Trimphone was the 712 however it took a number of revisions to get right and a much improved model, the 722 came along in 1966 and was released as the 1/722 with a revised version, the 1/722 MOD, following swiftly on its heels.
 A further improved version, the 2/722, then became the standard issue in late 1971.
 With the advent of new style wiring the model numbers were prefixed with an '8' and were fitted with a 4000Ω high impedance ringer and a new style line cord fitted with a 431A plug.
 Push-button models were introduced in the 70s and the final version of the Trimphone was the Phoenix phone, available in a range of new colours known as The Snowdon Collection which came in out 1982.